dart-archive/www.dartlang.org/src/site/articles/converters-and-codecs/index.markdown

 For two small chunks, it doesn’t make a difference, but if we implement this for the stream transformer, encrypting a bigger file can be noticeably faster.

-To do this, we can make use of the modifiable lists provided by IOStreams (an undocumented feature).
+To do this,
+we can make use of the undocumented feature that IOStreams provide modifiable lists.
 We could now simply rewrite `add()` and point it directly to `addModifiable()`.
-In general, this is not safe, and such a converter would be the potential source of hard-to-track errors.
+In general, this is not safe, and such a converter would be the potential source of hard-to-track bugs.
 Instead, we write a converter that does the unmodifiable-to-modifiable conversion explicitly, and then fuse the two converters.